-One additional pitch is allocated at this site to meet the identified need.
+One additional pitch is allocated at this site to meet the identified need and text has been added to address flood risk potential identified in the SFRA.

 +++ Strong and significant beneficial impact ++ Potentially significant beneficial impact + Supports objective, but beneficial impact may be minor 0 Policy has no impact or the effect is neutral ?
 Uncertain or insufficient information on which to base the assessment at this stage - Conflicts with the objective and may have adverse impacts Potentially significant adverse impact Strong and significant adverse impact